Irish War of Independence: Peak of violence: December 1920 – July 1921

 The biggest single loss for the IRA, however, came in Dublin.
 On 25 May 1921, several hundred IRA men from the Dublin Brigade occupied and burned the Custom House (the centre of local government in Ireland) in Dublin city centre.
 Symbolically, this was intended to show that British rule in Ireland was untenable.
 However, from a military point of view, it was a heavy defeat in which five IRA men were killed and over eighty captured.
 This showed the IRA was not well enough equipped or trained to take on British forces in a conventional manner.
 However, it did not, as is sometimes claimed, cripple the IRA in Dublin.
 The Dublin Brigade carried out 107 attacks in the city in May and 93 in June, showing a falloff in activity, but not a dramatic one.
 However, by July 1921, most IRA units were chronically short of both weapons and ammunition, with over 3,000 prisoners interned.
 Also, for all their effectiveness at guerrilla warfare, they had, as Richard Mulcahy recalled, "as yet not been able to drive the enemy out of anything but a fairly good sized police barracks".

 Still, many military historians have concluded that the IRA fought a largely successful and lethal guerrilla war, which forced the British government to conclude that the IRA could not be defeated militarily.
 The failure of the British efforts to put down the guerrillas was illustrated by the events of "Black Whitsun" on 13–15 May 1921.
 A general election for the Parliament of Southern Ireland was held on 13 May.
 Sinn Féin won 124 of the new parliament's 128 seats unopposed, but its elected members refused to take their seats.
 Under the terms of the Government of Ireland Act 1920, the Parliament of Southern Ireland was therefore dissolved, and executive and legislative authority over Southern Ireland was effectively transferred to the Lord Lieutenant (assisted by Crown appointees).
 Over the next two days (14–15 May), the IRA killed fifteen policemen.
 These events marked the complete failure of the British Coalition Government's Irish policy—both the failure to enforce a settlement without negotiating with Sinn Féin and a failure to defeat the IRA.

-By the time of the truce, however, many republican leaders, including Michael Collins, were convinced that if the war went on for much longer, there was a chance that the IRA campaign as it was then organised could be brought to a standstill.
+By the time of the truce, however, many republican leaders, including Collins, were convinced that if the war went on for much longer, there was a chance that the IRA campaign as it was then organised could be brought to a standstill.
 Because of this, plans were drawn up to "bring the war to England".
 The IRA did take the campaign to the streets of Glasgow.
 It was decided that key economic targets, such as the Liverpool docks, would be bombed.
 The units charged with these missions would more easily evade capture because England was not under, and British public opinion was unlikely to accept, martial law.
 These plans were abandoned because of the truce.